 A:No, computer based tests are independently timed.

 A:You will receive official results when you finish taking your exam.
-ANFP will be notified of your official test results within two business days.
+ANFP will be notified of your official test results within 7-10 business days.

 A:For security purposes, we cannot release copies of the examination, or even the questions that were missed.
 Examinees who do not earn the minimum standard for passing receive a report that shows the number of questions answered correctly in each of the 10 content areas.
 This enables examinees to determine the areas where they are strong and the areas where they are weak.
 In preparing to retake the Credentialing Exam, examinees should focus attention particularly on the content areas where they had difficulty.

 A:Those individuals who took the exam as Professional or Allied Professional members will be receiving their certificate, card and additional information about their certification in approximately 3-4 weeks.
 They will not be charged any additional upgrade fees.
 All other examinees must first pay a fee to activate their certification.
 They will receive a mailing from ANFP explaining the benefits of membership and the fees.
 They do not receive certificates or certified cards until they have responded to the mailing.

 A:Yes, you do have to fill out a new application and pay full exam fees each time you want to test.

 More questions?
 Please contact Association of Nutrition & Foodservice Professionals at 800.323.1908, or send e-mail to: email@example.com.